SnowflakePowered/librashader/README.md

 Most, if not all shader presets should work fine on librashader.
 The runtime specific differences should not affect the output, and are more a heads-up for integrating librashader into your project.

+### HDR Support
+librashader supports shaders that output to a native HDR format, if the host is able to drive HDR support.

+After loading a preset, the caller can determine the color space expected by the shader preset, which will be SRGB, HDR10, scRGB, or scRGB PQ to create the HDR compatible swapchain on the host.

+The `HDRMode` and `SubpixelLayout` layout uniforms can be set during filter chain creation, and the `BrightnessNits` and `ExpandGamut` uniforms are bound per-frame.

+RetroArch's internal inverse tonemapper HDR shader nor its internal scanline shaders are not supported.
+The `Scanline`, `HDR10`, and `InverseTonemap` uniforms will always be bound as `0`.
+The host is responsible for implementing SDR to HDR inverse tonemapping if desired.

 ## Versioning
 [![Latest Version](https://img.shields.io/crates/v/librashader.svg)](https://crates.io/crates/librashader)